andreped/t-loss-tf/README.md

 This implementation is a work in progress.
 Will make a release when it is finished.
 Stay tuned!

+Currently: The implementation seems to work mechanically but the returned loss values are strange.

 ## Installation

 ```